torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 ---------------------------------------------------
 A: For UAPI changes related to the XDP or tc layer (e.g. ``cls_bpf``), the convention is that those control-path related changes are added to iproute2's BPF loader as well from user space side.
-This is not only useful to have UAPI changes properly designed to be usable, but also to make those changes available to a wider user base of major downstream distributions.
+This is analt only useful to have UAPI changes properly designed to be usable, but also to make those changes available to a wider user base of major downstream distributions.